pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-RemotePAM.md

 # PAM-02: PAM setup

-The PAM environment PAM-02 is where the local account (PAM user) exist.
+The PAM environment PAM-02 is where the local PAM user exist.
 Seen from PAM-01 the environment PAM-02 is just another target environment where local accounts are defined and managed by PAM (PAM-01).

 ## PAM-02: Global Settings

-On PAM-02 where the PAM user is created, it is necessary to change the maximum password length for login users.
-This is done in the global settings.
-Update the Global Settings and change the password length to 72 characters (maximum length).
+An important update on PAM-02 is the password length for local PAM users.
+Default length is 16 characters, which probably is insufficient.
+Edit the PAM system Global Settings and change the password length to 72 characters (maximum length).

 ![Password Length for PAM Users](/docs/images/GlobalSettings.png)

 ## PAM-02: PAM User

-The users being managed by PAM is in the example a Global Administrator.
-It is possible to define other roles and permissions for the user.
+In the example used here, the local PAM user in PAM-02 is a Global Administrator.
+It is possible to define other roles and permissions for the managed user.
 If so, the ApiKey associated with the PAM user must have permissions to list and search target accounts and target servers.
-It is possible to define a target group with a limited view of target accounts.
-This is not used in the example here.
+It is also possible to limit the scope of accounts for the ApiKey by using a target group.
+This is not used in the example shown here.

 ![PAM User - Basic Info](/docs/images/PAM-02-User-1.png)